🎁 Give the gift of Extern 🎁

 Should I send a thank you email or a handwritten note?

 Email.
-It arrives instantly, and 80% of hiring decisions happen within 24-48 hours of the final interview.
-A handwritten note is nice for senior executives, but email is the standard for internship and entry-level roles.
+Most hiring decisions happen within 24-48 hours of the final interview, so speed wins.
+A handwritten note is a nice extra for senior executives or traditional industries, but email is standard for entry-level and internship roles.
 Send the email first.
-Add a handwritten note as a bonus if you want.
+Add a note later if you want.

 How long should a thank you email be?